1503 INTRODUCTION TO DATA AND PROGRAMMING STRUCTURES (3 hours)

 A practical study of effective and efficient use of packaged software with emphasis on productivity concepts and how to achieve them through functions and features in computer software.

-A study of the physical design, programming, testing and implementation of business information system applications using structured and object-oriented design principles.
-Prerequisite: IS 1503.
+A study of the design, programming, testing and implementation of information system applications using structured and object-oriented design principles.
+Programming logic is covered.
+Same as CS 2505.

 A study of advanced principles of structured and object-oriented programming designed to build an interactive and user-friendly business information system, with a focus on advanced use of a programming language for project development and implementation.
 Prerequisite: IS 2505.

-Astudy of object-oriented application development, covering object-oriented analysis, design, and programming using a specific object-oriented language.
+A study of object-oriented application development, covering object-oriented analysis, design, and programming using a specific object-oriented language(s) for application development.
+Mobile application and web development topics are included.
+Prerequisite: IS 2505.
+Same as CS 2550.

-Development of a systematic plan for determining a company’s computerized needs; the planning cycle, available hardware and software, acquisition considerations, and the selection and implementation of the system.
+Development of a systematic plan for determining a company’s technology needs; the planning cycle, available hardware and software, acquisition considerations, and the selection and implementation of the system.
+Project management topics are included.
 Prerequisite: IS 2501.

-Fundamental principles of local-area and wide-area networking, including such topics as network analysis, design, implementation, and management.
-Prerequisites: IS 2501.
+Fundamental principles of networking, including such topics as network analysis, design, implementation, security and management.
+Prerequisite: IS 2501 OR IS 2505 OR IS 3510 OR MATH 2602.
+Same as CS 3512.

 An application of theory and methods of specific areas of information systems in a supervised field experience.
 Prerequisite: permission of Instructor.